opentoken-io/opentoken/doc/api/links.md

         profile="/schema/registration/secure-request.json";
         title="registration-secure"

-An `edit` link relation indicates that the current document is able to be changed.
-This will include a `profile` attribute that cites a JSON schema file.
+An `edit` link relation indicates the current document is able to be changed.
+This will include a `profile` attribute citing a JSON schema file.
 The payload that is expected will be described and validated against the JSON schema.
 Successful updates will return a status code of 200.

     Link: <...>; rel="related"; title="signature-information"